A 33 year-old man from King’s Lynn remains critically ill in hospital following a stabbing in Wisbech yesterday.

-A man in his 20s was taken to hospital with serious injuries last night after a collision with a taxi in Wisbech.
+A man was taken to hospital with slight injuries after two vehicles collided in Leverington Common.

 Six burglaries in an eight hour spell across Wisbech, Downham Market and Feltwell are thought to be the work of the same person or gang.